sebspion/reqs/draft-selander-lake-reqs.md

 ## Credentials

 IoT deployments differ in terms of what credentials can be supported.
-Currently many systems use pre-shared keys (PSK) provisioned out of band, for various reasons.
-PSK are often used in a first deployment because of its perceived simplicity.
-The use of PSK allows for protection of communication without major additional security processing, and also enables the use of symmetric crypto algorithms only, reducing the implementation and computational effort in the endpoints.
+Currently many systems use pre-shared keys (PSKs) provisioned out of band, for various reasons.
+PSKs are often used in a first deployment because of their perceived simplicity.
+The use of PSKs allows for protection of communication without major additional security processing, and also enables the use of symmetric crypto algorithms only, reducing the implementation and computational effort in the endpoints.

 However, PSK-based provisioning has inherent weaknesses.
-There has been reports of massive breaches of PSK provisioning systems, and as many systems use PSK without perfect forward secrecy (PFS) they are vulnerable to passive pervasive monitoring.
+There has been reports of massive breaches of PSK provisioning systems, and as many systems use PSKs without perfect forward secrecy (PFS) they are vulnerable to passive pervasive monitoring.
 The security of these systems can be improved by adding PFS through an AKE authenticated by the provisioned PSK.

 Shared keys can alternatively be established in the endpoints using an AKE protocol authenticated with asymmetric public keys instead of symmetric secret keys.
-Raw public keys (RPK) can be provisioned with the same scheme as PSKs, which allows a more relaxed trust model since RPKs need not be secret.
+Raw public keys (RPK) can be provisioned with the same scheme as PSKs, which allows for a more relaxed trust model since RPKs need not be secret.

-As a third option, by running the same asymmetric key AKE with public key certificates instead of RPK, key provisioning can be omitted, leading to a more automated bootstrapping procedure.
+As a third option, by running the same asymmetric key AKE with public key certificates instead of RPKs, key provisioning can be omitted, leading to a more automated bootstrapping procedure.

 These steps provide an example of a migration path in limited scoped steps from simple to more robust security bootstrapping and provisioning schemes where each step improves the overall security and/or simplicity of deployment of the IoT system, although not all steps are necessarily feasible for the most constrained settings.